Voter Registration Deadline: 29 days before Election Day.

 All voters must show a photo ID to cast a ballot.
 The ID must:

-Alternatively, voters may use an ID issued by the U.S. military, the U.S. Department of Veterans Affairs, the Indiana National Guard, or a federally recognized Native American tribe or band that does not have an expiration date.
+Please note that, under a new law, as of April 2025, student IDs are not an approved form of voter ID and can no longer be used as voter ID—even if it is a public university ID that meets the above list of requirements.
+Voters may use an ID issued by the U.S. military, the U.S. Department of Veterans Affairs, the Indiana National Guard, or a federally recognized Native American tribe or band that does not have an expiration date.

 Exemptions are available for indigency, people with a religious objection to being photographed, people living in a state-licensed facility that is also their polling place, and people who vote absentee by mail.